An Energy-Based Prior for Generative Saliency: Generative Saliency Detection

 where $T_\theta$ is the non-linear mapping process from $[z,x]$ to $y$ with parameters $\theta$, $p_\alpha(z)$ is the prior distribution with parameters $\alpha$, and $\epsilon \sim \mathcal{N}(0,\sigma_\epsilon^2 I)$ is the observation residual of saliency with $\sigma_\epsilon$ being given.
-Due to the stochasticity of the latent variables $z$, given an image $x$, its saliency map is also stochastic.
-Such a probabilistic model is in accord with the \enquote{subjective nature} of the image saliency \cite{jing2020uncertainty}.

-To achieve a generative saliency detection model, one can follow the conventional generative models, \eg,~GAN \cite{gan_raw}, VAE \cite{vae_bayes_kumar} and ABP \cite{abp}, by defining the prior distribution $p_\alpha(z)$ of the latent variable $z$ as isotropic Gaussian distribution, leading to $p_\alpha(z)=\mathcal{N}(0,I)$.
-To infer the latent variable $z$, VAEs \cite{vae_bayes_kumar} rely on an extra posterior distribution estimation model parameterized with a deep net to approximate the real posterior of $z$.
-Alternatively, ABP \cite{abp} samples directly from the true posterior distribution of $z$ via gradient based MCMC \cite{neal2011mcmc}.
-Note that there exists no inference model within GANs \cite{gan_raw}, and the latent variable $z$ is always sampled from the fixed standard normal distribution $\mathcal{N}(0,I)$.
+Because of the stochasticity of the latent variables $z$, the saliency map for a given image $x$ is also probabilistic.
+This probabilistic model aligns with the subjective nature of image saliency \cite{jing2020uncertainty}.
+To create a generative saliency detection model, one can follow conventional generative models such as GAN \cite{gan_raw}, VAE \cite{vae_bayes_kumar}, and ABP \cite{abp} by defining the prior distribution $p_\alpha(z)$ of the latent variables $z$ as an simple isotropic Gaussian distribution, resulting in $p(z)=\mathcal{N}(0,I)$, where we drop $\alpha$ because the prior distribution does not have trainable parameters.
+The above three generative models differ in the inference process during training.
+Specifically, VAEs \cite{vae_bayes_kumar} use an additional deep neural network to approximate the posterior distribution of $z$ for inference, while ABPs \cite{abp} directly sample from the true posterior distribution of $z$ using gradient-based Markov Chain Monte Carlo (MCMC) \cite{neal2011mcmc}.
+In contrast, GANs \cite{gan_raw} do not have an explicit inference model but an extra classifier for adversarial learning.